Case studies of how the Trust has helped members and their families

 Helping the widow of a member who died

-In 2007, the family of a member who had recently died aged 40 contacted the Trust.
+The family of a member who had recently died aged 40 contacted the Trust.
 The member's widow had been left with two children under the age of four, but was unable to work because of obvious childcare issues.
 The Trust gave the family a lump sum to help with immediate financial issues, together with a further grant to assist with child minding and nursery costs to allow the widow to get back to her part time teaching job.
 The family was extremely grateful for this support, and commented that the Trust had been able to move much more swiftly than the member's life assurance company in providing assistance at a difficult time.

 Helping a long term unemployed member